Doane Academy: Visual arts

-Doane Academy's art department not only educates the novice "artist" but also provides opportunities for the serious art students to further develop their skills.
-The campus contains two art studios and one ceramics studio.
-The school has an exclusive and unique partnership with Studio Incamminati, one of the nation's foremost schools of art.
-Professional teaching artists show students how to see the world in higher definition as they learn techniques and principals of modern humanist realism.
-Nelson Shanks, the late world-renowned artist and co-founder of Studio Incamminati, said that one of the goals of his Realism school and program was to train students to “see”, and to do so beyond the shape and color of the subject.
-Working with professionals from Studio Incamminati on a daily basis is an opportunity available only to students at Doane.
+Doane Academy's art department contains two art studios and one ceramics studio.
+The school has a partnership with Studio Incamminati.
+Teaching artists show students the techniques and principles of modern humanist realism.
+Nelson Shanks, artist and co-founder of Studio Incamminati, said that one of the goals of his Realism school and program was to train students to “see” beyond the shape and color of the subject.
+The partnership provides Doane students with daily instruction from Studio Incamminati.

 Performing arts

 In the spring of each year, the Upper School's Spartan Studio Actors put on a play or musical.
 Recent performances have included Firebirds, The Diary of Anne Frank, You're A Good Man, Charlie Brown (Revised), Little Shop of Horrors, All in the Timing, and The World Goes 'Round.
 In May or June, the Lower School stages a production, such as Hamlet for Kids and The Day the Crayons Quit.
 Students interested in the performing arts, both on and off the stage, have numerous opportunities to participate in other dramatic and musical performances throughout the year.

 The academy has a band, a choir, and a string ensemble for both the Upper and Lower schools.
 It also has a jazz ensemble, percussion ensemble and pit orchestra.